A step by step guide to knitting the classic beauty, Jeanette.

 Cast on the required number of stitches using your 12mm circular needles.

 Once you've cast on the right number of stitches you will join your stitches in a loop and then move on to the rib.
 Knit the rib following the instructions in your pattern.
-Remember to create a rib we knit 1 stitch, then purl the next.
+To create a rib we knit 1 stitch, then purl the next.
 Make sure you’re moving your yarn tail from the back to the front of our stitch to ensure the stitch is executed correctly.

 💭 Make sure you use a stitch marker to keep track of the number of rows/loops you’ve knitted.
 A stitch marker can be anything round; a ring, hair tie or a spare piece of yarn.